-- 487. Roads should ordinarily be constructed to an adoptable standard.
-Direct vehicle access is required to all locations at all times including phased construction sites: - 488.
-Road widths and turning heads must be able to accommodate waste collection vehicles; - 489.
-Hammerheads, and turning circles will be required to avoid/minimise reversing manoeuvres and should be designed to prevent parking from obstructing access to the site. - 490.
+- 488. Roads should ordinarily be constructed to an adoptable standard and constructed to withstand a gross vehicle weight of 26 tonnes and axle loading of 11.5 tonnes.
+Manhole covers, gratings etc situated in the road must also be capable of withstanding these loads.
+Direct vehicle access is required to all locations at all times including phased construction sites; - 489.
+Road widths and turning heads must be able to accommodate waste collection vehicles; - 490.
+If hammerheads and turning circles are required they should be designed to prevent parking from obstructing access to the site. - 491.
+Refuse collection vehicles should not be expected to reverse over any great distances to or from the collection point.
+The need for reversing should be removed altogether by providing turning facilities. - 492.
 The following dimensions relate to the largest vehicle likely to service waste containers in new developments.